 The community would continue to be informed during the development and construction of the proposal.
 Transport for NSW would also continue to consult with Singleton Council as well as other relevant stakeholders and government agencies as the proposal develops.

 Phone: 1800 991 254 (during business hours)

-Mail: Joel Rosendahl, Roads and Maritime Services, Locked Bag 2030, Newcastle NSW 2300.
+Mail: Joel Rosendahl, Transport for NSW, Locked Bag 2030, Newcastle NSW 2300.